 College Level Examination Program (CLEP)

-Up to 34 hours of general education credit may be earned for successful performance on the CLEP General Examinations.
-Although this program was designed primarily for non-traditional students, exceptionally qualified high school seniors may use the CLEP Program.
+If an incoming student has gained a significant level of maturity through life experiences, he or she may receive college credit for those educationally-related experiences through the College Level Examination Program (CLEP) of the College Board.
+With the exception of English composition, up to thirty-five hours of general education or elective credit may be earned for successful performance on the CLEP general examinations.
+Although this program was designed primarily for adults, exceptionally well-qualified high school seniors may use the CLEP program.
 The College Level Examination Program (CLEP) Chart indicates the areas in which WVU grants credit based on the minimum score required.

 It should be noted that no one is eligible for CLEP credits after he/she has enrolled at WVU.
 Veterans may receive advanced placement for specific military experience and should contact the Office of Admissions for specific information.